-Before you apply, carefully review the admissions requirements and information below, as well as the technical standards for becoming an occupational therapist.
+Before you apply to the BS/MS in occupational therapy, please review the admissions requirements, application process, and technical standards for becoming an occupational therapist.

 Fall Start

-Fall classes begin in August.
+Fall semester classes begin in August.
 We review applications as they are received and the class is usually full by May.
-We encourage you to apply early!
+Students applying to attend part-time are only admitted for the fall semester.

 Spring Start

-Spring classes start in late January.
+Spring semester classes start in late January.
 We review applications as they are received and the class is usually full by November.
-We encourage you to apply early!

 Selection Process